 Performs trends analysis, issues management and public opinion evaluation.
 Often is responsible for reporting to the CEO and top executives on media.

 Speech communication involves the study of how human beings use symbols to communicate messages.
-With roots in classical Greek and Roman rhetoric, the discipline promotes skills and theory ranging from oratory and interpersonal influence to organizational and intercultural studies to a more practioneer based-focus.
+With roots in classical Greek and Roman rhetoric, the discipline promotes skills and theory ranging from oratory and interpersonal influence to organizational and intercultural studies to a more practioner based-focus.

 As part of your education at Missouri's most affordable University, you are required to take a well-rounded liberal arts curriculum in the Department of Communication.

 Students should select a minor in a field of related interest for maximum employment opportunities.
 In addition, service learning for credit can develop practical experience in developing professional competence, networking, and real world experience.
-(See W. Bryant for Internship possibilities)
+(See W. Bryant for Internship possibilities).

 The ability to speak and write clearly, relate to people effectively, and to think critically are key qualities sought by employers.
 These skills are taught as an integral part of the speech communication discipline, enabling our alumni to achieve positions of leadership in government, business, and the profession.